-What is a Narcissist?
+What is Narcissism?

-Narcissism means a grandiose sense of self, while self-love and confidence are highly desirable traits but when a person starts exaggerating these as a way to compensate for a poor sense of self, it is trouble.
+Narcissism means a grandiose sense of self.
+While self-love and confidence are highly desirable traits but when a person starts exaggerating these as a way to compensate for a poor sense of self, it is trouble.

 Double Standards of Narcissistic Personality

 1) A narcissistic person has a grandiose sense of self or an inflated sense of importance and they seek constant admiration to feed this.

 2) A narcissist is unable to think that anything is wrong with them, since that would shatter their self-image of perfectionism and power.

 3) They are not in touch with their real self and are only engaging with the world with the inflated image that they have created in their minds and therefore lack empathy to get into healthy or meaningful relationships.